nchandlersmith/ucd-capstone/README.md

 - __Processing Complete Notification:__ As a user, I want to be notified when my photos are done processing, so that I can pick them up or look to them to be delivered.

 ### In Progress
+- __Download:__ As a vendor, I want to download a photo, so that I can process the photo.

 ### Done
 - __Upload:__ As a user, I want to upload a photo, so that a vendor can work on it.